MG-2025P03/physics/docs/Physics/3 Waves/Waves.md

 \Psi(x, y, t) = A [\cos(kr_A - \omega t) + \cos(kr_B - \omega t) + \cos(kr_C - \omega t) + \cos(kr_D - \omega t)]
 $$

-2. Constructive Interference (Amplification):
+#### 2. Constructive Interference (Amplification)

 Constructive interference occurs where waves meet in phase, i.e., their peaks and troughs align.
-This happens when the path difference between any pair of waves is an integral multiple of the wavelength ((n\lambda)):
+This happens when the path difference between any pair of waves is an integral multiple of the wavelength $n\lambda$:

 $$r_i - r_j = n \lambda$$

 These points are where the displacement $\Psi$ achieves its maximum, resulting in amplification.

-3. Destructive Interference (Cancellation):
+#### 3. Destructive Interference (Cancellation)

 Destructive interference occurs when waves meet out of phase, i.e., the peak of one wave aligns with the trough of another.
 This occurs when the path difference is an odd multiple of half the wavelength $(n + \frac{1}{2})\lambda$:

 $$